Matevito/portfolioTest/README.md

         npm run test

-- **2.2.7** Create a user on aws
+- **2.2.7** Create a user on AWS

-    Go to the *aws* web page and on the *IAM console* create a user.
+    Go to the *AWS* web page and on the '*IAM console*' create a user.
 Be sure to select in the options 'Programmatic access'.
-The claudia libreary requires three policies to work so remember too to give your user *AmazonAPIGatewayAdministrator*, *AWSLambda_FullAccess* and *IAMFullAccess* on the 'Attach policies' option.
-Once this is done you will receive a message telling that the proccess was successfull and an *Access key* and *secret key* values.
-Store them cause we wiull use them to configure the *aws cli* to deploy the API.
+The claudia library requires three policies to work so remember too to give your user *AmazonAPIGatewayAdministrator*, *AWSLambda_FullAccess* and *IAMFullAccess* on the 'Attach policies' option.
+Once this is done, you will receive a message telling that the process was successful and the user *Access key* and *secret key* values.
+Store these values in a safe place, because we will use them to configure the *AWS CLI* to deploy the API.

-    You can get a more detailed explanation of this [here](/https://medium.com/@johndyer24/simple-steps-to-deploy-an-express-server-to-aws-lambda-with-claudia-js-26c25f8745b5).
+    You can get a more detailed explanation of this process [here](/https://medium.com/@johndyer24/simple-steps-to-deploy-an-express-server-to-aws-lambda-with-claudia-js-26c25f8745b5).

-- **2.2.8** Set the aws user on the aws cli
+- **2.2.8** Set the AWS user on the CLI

         aws configure
         <introduce the access key and secret you previously obtained.
 It will also ask for the server you want to store the app, so feel free to use the best located for your preferences.>

-    If you don't have the *aws cli* installed you can learn it [here](/https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
-One you have it set the user credentials you obtained previously.
+    If you don't have the *AWS CLI* installed, you can learn it [here](/https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

 - **2.2.9** Deploy the app using claudia

         npm run create-api --set-env <enviroment variables list>
-    if the proccess is successfull you will obtain a *claudia.json* file on the root of the project and the app deployed on aws.
-The terminal will give you the url where the api is placed so you can use it.
-If you want to store the api on a server different to *us-east-2*, go to the package.json file and on the script *create-api* change the value where the location is placed for the one of your preference.
+    if the process is successful you will obtain a *claudia.json* file on the root of the project and the app deployed on AWS.
+The terminal will give you the URL where the API is placed, so you can use it.
+If you want to store the API on a server different to *us-east-2*, go to the package.json file and on the script '*create-api*' change the value where the location is placed for the one of your preference.

 - **2.2.10** Update the api